 - TOEFL/IELTS (please see below)

-Admission requirements include three letters of recommendation, an academic statement of purpose, standardized tests (see below) and an application fee.
+Admission requirements include three letters of recommendation, an academic statement of purpose, English proficiency test (see below) and an application fee.

 ENGLISH PROFICIENCY: TOEFL / IELTS